 - 19. Securities issued and/or guaranteed by the Government of Canada and political subdivisions must be rated Aa3/AA- or better by a NRSRO.
 No single Canadian political subdivision may exceed 1.5% of the book value of this portfolio.
 Canadian political subdivisions in aggregate shall not exceed 5% of the book value of this portfolio, including the Cash Management Holdings. - 20.
 Securities issued and/or guaranteed by the US Government, US Agencies, and GSEs that have not been rated by a NRSRO will apply the rating assigned by the NRSRO to the issuer or the guarantor of the security. - 21.
 ABS and non-Agency CMBS must be rated Aaa/AAA by a NRSRO at the time of purchase.
 The aggregate total value of ABS and non-Agency CMBS shall be no more than 1% of the book value of this portfolio, including the Cash Management Holdings. - 22.
 Zero coupon bonds shall not be purchased without the prior approval of the Chief Investment Officer. - 23.
-Tobacco company related securities are a prohibited investment.
-Tobacco company related securities are defined as: securities of a company that derives over 25% of its revenues from the manufacturing or sale of tobacco products.
-A restricted list of such tobacco company issuers that shall not be purchased for the Account will be established and mutually agreed upon in writing (including electronic communications) by the Investment Manager and Chief Investment Officer.
-The list may be amended from time to time in writing. - 24.
 The portfolio shall not invest in issuers whose concentration of business risk is similar to that of State Fund (i.e. catastrophic risk).
 A pre-approved list of insurance and reinsurance issuers that can be purchased will be established and mutually agreed upon in writing (including electronic communications) by the Investment Manager and Chief Investment Officer.
-The list may be amended from time to time in writing. - 25.
+The list may be amended from time to time in writing. - 24.
 Each of the Fixed Income Investment Managers will calculate the sector limits based on the book value of their respective portfolio.
-However, when calculating the sector limits at month-end, the Treasury & Investments staff will include both the book value of the total portfolio and the Cash Management Holdings. - 26.
-15% or more of the portfolio shall be maintained in securities maturing in five years or less. - 27.
+However, when calculating the sector limits at month-end, the Treasury & Investments staff will include both the book value of the total portfolio and the Cash Management Holdings. - 25.
+15% or more of the portfolio shall be maintained in securities maturing in five years or less. - 26.
 The duration of the portfolio will be managed within a strategic range of 3.0 to 6.5, which is reviewed and approved by the Board annually.
-An operational target within the duration range will be established and reviewed by the Chief Investment Officer periodically. - 28.
-If any of the above mentioned rules are breached, the Investment Manager will conduct an analysis and present it with a recommendation to the Chief Investment Officer. - 29.
+An operational target within the duration range will be established and reviewed by the Chief Investment Officer periodically. - 27.
+If any of the above mentioned rules are breached, the Investment Manager will conduct an analysis and present it with a recommendation to the Chief Investment Officer. - 28.
 Investments made in bonds, notes or other obligations issued, assumed or guaranteed by the international financial institutions identified in Section C-12 shall not exceed \$65 million book value per entity at any one time.